basisproject/paper/src/00-introduction.md

 ---
-title: "Basis: a blockchain implementation of a socialist mode of production"
+title: "Basis: a distributed-ledger implementation of a socialist mode of production"
-subtitle: "Or: How I learned to stop worrying and produce without profits (Note: this paper is a draft, [see the pending list of updates](https://gitlab.com/basisproject/tracker/-/issues?label_name%5B%5D=project%3Apaper))"
+subtitle: "Or: How I learned to stop worrying and produce without profits<br><br>**(Last update: Aug 6, 2020)**"
 author:
   - "Andrew M. Lyon"
-keywords: "distributed, socialism, economics, software, blockchain"
+keywords: "distributed, socialism, communism, economics, software, blockchain, dlt, cybernetics"
 ---

 # Introduction

-Let's start with a premise: we can make all the things we want and need without bowing to profit as our lord and without ceding control of our productive intruments to private owners (and we can do these things without an authoritarian government).
+Let's start with a premise: we can make all the things we want and need without bowing to profit as our lord and without ceding control of our productive instruments to private owners (and we can do these things without an authoritarian government).

-Basis is a framework for achieving this goal.
-It allows companies to publish their products and services to an open network.
-It allows companies to order those products and services from other companies.
-It tracks the costs of production as products move through the economy.
-It allows transparent management of community assets.
-It allows purchases and elections that respect the privacy of individual users.

-Basis is a rewrite of our system of governance, with a focus on self-determination, limiting corruption, and creating equality of opportunity.
+If socialism and capitalism are languages, Basis is a translator that speaks both and allows members to exit the relations of capitalism without being subject to a life of puritanical simplicity.

+Basis defines a distributed network of co-ops that produce things for use (as opposed to for-profit).
+This network eats capitalism over time, business by business, property by property, becoming more and more capable of producing the needs of its members internally.

+Often socialists are asked "Why not just start a commune?"
+This is our commune.
+It has banking, it has housing, it has farm land, factories, and warehouses, and it has a militant business plan.

 ## The economics of socialism